ucsb-cs156/w24/lab/team01.md

 git checkout -b Chris-Locations-Controller
 ```

-It is important to *make a new branch* once you've made a pull request ; otherwise any commits you make on that branch will
-affect the pull request.
+It is important to *make a new branch* once you've made a pull request; otherwise any commits you make on that branch will affect the pull request.
 We want a pull request to not be a moving target; it should be stable so that it can be reviewed.

 There times when a reviewer may suggest changes to a branch with an outstanding PR (e.g. `Chris-Locations`); when that happens, we can get those changes into, for example, `Chris-Locations-Controller`, if necessary, in a variety of ways.
 We'll cross that bridge when we come to it.
 into the later branch